+Students must apply before "spring break."2

+Do not use quotation marks in indirect quotations

+Examples:

-Students must apply before "spring break."
-Do not use quotation marks in indirect quotations Examples: She could never say no to her brother.
+She could never say no to her brother.

 Remember to tell her thank you when she is done.

+Put the names of songs in quotation marks.

+Example.

+Chubby Checker wrote "The Twist."
 RULES FOR USING PUNCTUATION WITH CLOSING QUOTATION MARKS Place periods and commas before the closing quotation mark.
 Examples: